 One disease modifier pathway of emerging importance that our researchers pioneered is IDO (indoleamine 2,3-dioxygenase), which modifies inflammatory processes in cancer, autoimmune disease, cardiovascular disease and other disorders.
 Our work on IDO-inhibitor drugs—which are currently at the leading edge of the immuno-oncology revolution—may transform the treatment of many diseases.
 Other cancer modifier pathways discovered at LIMR focus on experimental drugs that affect cell membrane dynamics, tissue barrier functions, and metabolic homeostasis in diseased cells.

 As part of LIMR’s mission, our staff is dedicated to not only training the scientists of tomorrow but also the clinicians of today.
 Programs at LIMR include:

-- Medical resident and fellow training: Residents and fellows may participate in basic, preclinical and clinical research in LIMR laboratories and the Clinical Research Center.
-Also, our researchers participate in graduate and continuing medical education programming in conjunction with the Annenberg Conference Center for Medical Education at Lankenau Medical Center.
+- Medical resident and fellow training – Residents and fellows participate in basic, preclinical, and clinical research in LIMR labs and the Clinical Research Center.

 Technology development and licensing